meezhay/Data-Analysis-PorfolioProjects/README.md

 Keeping all my learnings and projects in one place
-- From Data Analyst Bootcamp series from YT
+- From the Data Analyst Bootcamp series from YT
 - Mode
+- Udemy
+- Kaggle
-- Udemy, etc.
+- Datacamp, etc.